 One of my goals for this year was to “be good to my body,” which meant working out in a way that would help my body heal from my accident.
 I just want to get to a point where my workouts don’t hurt (more than they are supposed to) and my injuries stop limiting what I can do – that’s it.
 I’m obviously nowhere near reaching the end goal, but I’m working on it.
 However, I made another goal for this year, which was to “be good at listening to my body” and it’s proving to be more difficult.

 When I talk about listening to my body, I mean paying attention to how I feel at all times – especially how I feel after eating certain foods.
 It’s obviously not a secret that I have a few pounds I’d like to shed, but my concerns go beyond that.
-There’s Type 2 Diabetes on my mom’s side of the family, and she’s actually had it since she was in her late 30s, so I need to be conscious of that.
+There’s Type 2 Diabetes in my family, so I need to be conscious of that.
 I’ve also been lactose intolerant since the day I was born, which has stupidly never stopped me from eating pizza or ice cream.

 I told myself I didn’t want to stress myself out with “diets” or “numbers” this year, and that’s still true.
 However, I can’t deny that certain foods make me feel like absolute garbage.